-Many people walk into marriage with the expectation that they will have a perfect relationship; a relationship where there are no arguments or conflicts.
-Unfortunately, this vision of a relationship is not realistic as two individuals are bound to run into problems when they spend time together and share lives.
+Many people walk into marriage expecting that they will have a perfect relationship, a relationship where there are no arguments or conflicts.
+Unfortunately, this relationship’s vision is not realistic as two individuals are bound to run into problems when they spend time together and share their lives.
 Another common misconception is that these issues indicate a problem between a couple and signal that they cannot withstand the challenge of maintaining the relationship.
 This is certainly not true!
-Conflict is to be expected in a relationship, and the way that you handle it as a couple determines the strength and health of the relationship.
+Conflict is to be expected in a relationship, and the way you handle it as a couple determines the strength and health of the relationship.

 The Issue: In-Laws

-The only way to stop an issue in the marriage that is being caused by an outside party is to sit down with your partner and to have a conversation about the problem with their parents.
-Their parents may not initially want to listen but when they hear the words coming from their son or daughter, it will carry more weight, and you can successfully create boundaries that work for everyone involved and prevent conflict from growing.
+The only way to stop an issue in the marriage that an outside party is causing is to sit down with your partner and discuss the problem with their parents.
+Their parents may not initially want to listen.
+Still, when they hear the words coming from their son or daughter, it will carry more weight, and you can successfully create boundaries that work for everyone involved and prevent conflict from growing.

 The Issue: Financial Troubles

-Money makes the world go 'round, and when there isn’t enough coming in, or it isn’t being managed properly, it can cause severe strain in your relationship.
+Money makes the world go-’round, and when there isn’t enough coming in, or it isn’t being managed properly, it can cause severe strain in your relationship.
 Financial problems are one of the major issues that couples fight about, and it happens whether or not there’s too little money, just the right amount of money, or too much money.
-However, fighting about the money situation does not serve to solve any of the real issues, which brings us to our next solution…
+However, fighting about the money situation does not solve any real issues, which brings us to our next solution…

 The Issue: Helping Out Around The House

 While we would all enjoy the ease of having a house that took care of itself and required no maintenance, part of being partners is working together to take care of the chores and make sure that the house is properly cleaned and maintained.
 However, when you add a busy schedule to the mix, and for some couples, children, it quickly becomes an issue that many couples begin arguing about.
 So, what can you do?